couchbaselabs/docs-ng/content/couchbase-manual-1.8/monitoring-couchbase.markdown

 [The first entry, dispatcher, monitors the process responsible for disk access.
 The second entry is a non-IO (non disk) dispatcher.
-There may also be a ro\_dispatcher dispatcher present if the engine is allowingconcurrent reads and writes](couchbase-manual-ready.html#couchbase-architecture-diskstorage-dgm-concurrentrw).
+There may also be a ro\_dispatcher dispatcher present if the engine is allowingconcurrent reads and writes](#couchbase-architecture-diskstorage-dgm-concurrentrw).
 When a task is actually running on a given dispatcher, the "runtime" tells you how long the current task has been running.
 Newer versions will show you a log of recently run dispatcher jobs so you can see what's been happening.

 <a id="couchbase-monitoring-moxistats"></a>